mariano-fiorentino/data-cleaning/CodeBook.md

 - read "subject" column for train & test
 - joins the main table with the activity and subject datasets
 - reads activities labels and assigns it to the table
-- groups by subject & activity and summarise_each
+- creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-- write tidy_ucihar.txt in the working directory
+- writes tidy_ucihar.txt in the working directory

-The script will generate a new tidy dataset - "tidy_ucihar.txt" - in your working dir.
+The script will generate a new dataset - "tidy_ucihar.txt", a data.frame with 180 observation of  68 variables - in your working dir.

 Variables on the original dataset
 -----------